GeoLarryLai/pyTopoComplexity/README.md

 ## Forward Simulation of Landscape Smoothing by Nonlinear Hillslope Diffusion Process

-In the `~/example/` folder, the Jupyter Notebook file **nonlineardiff_landlab.ipynb** demonstrates the use of [`landlab`](https://landlab.readthedocs.io/en/latest/index.html), an open-source Python framework for simulating landscape evolution, to model topographic smoothing driven by near-surface soil disturbance and downslope soil creep processes.
-Specifically, this notebook employs the [`TaylorNonLinearDiffuser`](https://landlab.readthedocs.io/en/latest/reference/components/taylor_nonlinear_hillslope_flux.html) component from landLab, described as one element in the [`terrainBento`](https://github.com/TerrainBento/terrainbento) package, developed by [Barnhart et al. (2019)](https://gmd.copernicus.org/articles/12/1267/2019/), to simulate topographic smoothing over time through non-linear hillslope diffusion processes ([Roering et al., 1999](https://doi.org/10.1029/1998WR900090)).
+In the `~/example/` folder, the Jupyter Notebook file **nonlineardiff_Landlab.ipynb** demonstrates the use of [Landlab](https://landlab.readthedocs.io/en/latest/index.html), an open-source Python framework for simulating landscape evolution, to model topographic smoothing driven by near-surface soil disturbance and downslope soil creep processes.
+Specifically, this notebook employs the [`TaylorNonLinearDiffuser`](https://landlab.readthedocs.io/en/latest/reference/components/taylor_nonlinear_hillslope_flux.html) component from [Landlab](https://landlab.readthedocs.io/en/latest/index.html), described as one element in the [`terrainBento`](https://github.com/TerrainBento/terrainbento) package, developed by [Barnhart et al. (2019)](https://gmd.copernicus.org/articles/12/1267/2019/), to simulate topographic smoothing over time through non-linear hillslope diffusion processes ([Roering et al., 1999](https://doi.org/10.1029/1998WR900090)).

 Users need to define the diffusion coefficient (K) for the simulation.
 The code will automatically detect the units of the XYZ directions (must be in feet or meters) of the input DEM raster file and convert the unit for K accordingly.